Edit Content

 • Recycling Old Vehicles: This will be the other significant component in the sustainable automotive manufacturing process—how they will recycle their life vehicles toward the end.
 Companies are developing their dismantling and recycling processes to obtain metals and plastics and use them in new vehicles.

-The development of sustainability is closely linked to the future of the automotive industry, primarily due to consumer demand for eco-friendly products, heightened regulatory requirements, and technological innovation.
+The development of sustainability is closely link to the future of the automotive industry, primarily due to consumer demand for eco-friendly products, heighten regulatory requirements, and technological innovation.
 The above factors will continue to accelerate the demands on the automotive manufacturing sector for the newer, safer, and flexible sustainable production.

 Key developments, such as electric vehicles or autonomous driving technologies, will continue to innovate.
 Importantly, multinational partnerships that bring together governments, manufacturers, and research institutions will optimally create opportunities to support cleaner manufacturing technologies.